Masato Harada

-Masato Harada (原田 眞人, Harada Masato) is a Japanese film director, film critic, and sometimes an actor; he is best known to foreign audiences as Omura in The Last Samurai and as Mr Mita in Fearless.
+Masato Harada (原田 眞人, Harada Masato) is a Japanese film director, film critic, and occasional actor; he is best known to foreign audiences as Omura in The Last Samurai and as Mr Mita in Fearless.
 In both his acting roles he portrayed the villain who wants Japan to westernize under the Meiji Restoration in the meantime trying to remove the old ways.

 Early life

 Harada was born in Numazu, Shizuoka and graduated from Higashi High School.
 In 1972 he went to London to learn English.
 He then attended Tokyo College of Photography and Pepperdine University, where he spent number of years training as a filmmaker.
 He married journalist Mizuho Fukuda in 1976.

 Career

 Harada made his directorial debut in 1979.
 He collaborated and showcased his works in Europe and US and worked as an English to Japanese subtitle translator for number of American films showing in Japan.

 As an actor, he appeared in Edward Zwick's The Last Samurai in 2003. and Ronny Yu's Fearless in 2006.